The Clear Edge

 Founders at $100K–$150K who stay in operator mode don’t just stall growth—they manufacture a $65K identity crisis; running the CEO Transition Protocol over 24 weeks turns that same workload into a CEO-led business that can scale past $200K and run without you.

-• The $65K Identity Crisis Problem: Staying in delivery past $100K typically costs around $65K over 2–3 years—about $35K–$45K in plateaued revenue, $15K–$20K in key team turnover and replacement, and $10K–$15K in missed strategic opportunities, before you even factor in the $500K–$2M valuation gap of a founder‑dependent business.
+• The $65K identity crisis problem: Staying in delivery past $100K typically costs around $65K over 2–3 years in plateaued revenue, key team turnover, and missed strategic opportunities, before you even factor in the $500K–$2M valuation gap of a founder‑dependent business.

-• What changes if you apply it: Instead of sitting at $100K–$140K for 14+ months while competitors who became CEOs hit $180K–$220K, you deliberately shift from “I create value by doing” to “I create value by building others,” delegate 80%+ of delivery in 24 weeks, unlock higher Revenue Per Founder Hour, and turn a 1x revenue job into a 3–5x EBITDA, exit‑ready asset.
+• What changes if you apply it: Instead of sitting at $100K–$140K for 14+ months while competitors who became CEOs hit $180K–$220K, you shift from “I create value by doing” to “I create value by building others,” delegate 80%+ of delivery in 24 weeks, and turn a 1x revenue job into a 3–5x EBITDA, exit‑ready asset.

-• Time to implement: Expect 24 weeks to complete the transition: roughly 10–15 hours of identity work over 4–6 weeks, a 72‑hour documentation sprint, 12–24 weeks of phased delegation, and 15 minutes/week on a CEO scorecard plus a monthly review to keep you out of the $65K trap for good.
+• Time to implement: Expect 24 weeks to complete the transition: 10–15 hours of identity work over 4–6 weeks, a 72‑hour documentation sprint, 12–24 weeks of phased delegation, and 15 minutes/week on a CEO scorecard plus a monthly review to keep you out of the $65K trap.

 Written by Nour Boustani for $100K–$150K/month founders who want a CEO‑led, exit‑ready business without the $65K identity ceiling and 2–3 years of stalled growth.